-EFSP was established by Congress in 1983, in response to the 1982 Recession, which brought to light that public and charitable institutions at the state and local levels could not adequately respond to the nation’s homeless and food insecurity crises without Federal support.
-The program funds can be used for a broad range of services, including mass shelter; mass feeding; food distribution through food pantries and food banks; one-month assistance with rent or mortgage payments, and/or utility payments, to prevent evictions; and transition assistance from shelters to stable living conditions.
+The Emergency Food & Shelter Program (EFSP) was established by Congress in 1983 in response to the 1982 Recession, which revealed that state and local public and charitable organizations could not fully address the nation’s homelessness and food insecurity crises without federal support.
+EFSP funds can be used for a wide range of services, including mass shelter, mass feeding, food distribution through pantries and food banks, one-month assistance with rent, mortgage, or utility payments to prevent evictions, and support for transitioning from shelters to stable living conditions.

-United Way of Southwest Wyoming serves as the contact for the Local Board, which covers Fremont, Lincoln, Sublette, Sweetwater and Uinta Counties.
-The National Board determines, through county statistics: population; unemployment rate and poverty rate, how much each county is awarded for each funding Phase.
-The Local Board reviews applications and awards local programs funds from the allotted amount.
+United Way of Southwest Wyoming acts as the contact for the Local Board, covering Fremont, Lincoln, Sublette, Sweetwater, and Uinta Counties.
+The National Board allocates funds to each county based on population, unemployment, and poverty statistics.
+The Local Board then reviews applications and distributes funds to local programs from the allotted amount.

 Phase 39 Awards - $21,000